2009 NBA Finals: Lakers

-The Lakers' only offseason change was the acquisition of Ron Artest from the Houston Rockets, in an essential trade where they let Trevor Ariza sign with the Rockets.
-Again the Lakers won the top seed in the West, though winning just eight games less than the year before.
-They eliminated the Oklahoma City Thunder in six, the Utah Jazz in four, and the Phoenix Suns in six to return to the NBA Finals and renew their heated rivalry with the Celtics.
-In the Finals the Lakers won a hard-fought seven game series against the Celtics to retain the NBA title, becoming the first team to repeat as champions since the 2002 Lakers.
+The Lakers made their sole offseason roster adjustment by acquiring Ron Artest from the Houston Rockets in a significant trade that resulted in Trevor Ariza departing to join the Houston Rockets.
+During the subsequent season, the Lakers secured the top position in the Western Conference, despite recording eight fewer victories than the previous year.
+They eliminated the Oklahoma City Thunder in six, the Utah Jazz in four, and the Phoenix Suns in six games to return to the 2010 NBA Finals and renew their heated rivalry with the Celtics.
+In the 2010 NBA Finals, the Lakers won a hard-fought seven-game series against the Celtics to successfully defend and retain their NBA title, becoming the first NBA team to repeat as champions since the 2001-02 Lakers.

 Magic

-The Magic again won 59 games and the division title in the 2009–10 season, in which they let go of Hedo Türkoğlu to the Toronto Raptors and acquired Vince Carter from the New Jersey Nets.
-Dwight Howard won Defensive Player of the Year for the second straight year.
+The Magic again won 59 games and the division title during the 2009–10 season, in which they relinquished Hedo Türkoğlu to the Toronto Raptors and acquired 8-time All-Star and NBA veteran Vince Carter from the New Jersey Nets.
+Standout player, Dwight Howard won Defensive Player of the Year for the second straight year.
 In the playoffs the Magic swept the Charlotte Bobcats and the Atlanta Hawks, becoming the first team in NBA history to win their first eight playoff games by 20 or more points.
-However, the Magic would lose to the Boston Celtics in six games of the Eastern Conference Finals, marking the final games held at Amway Arena.
-The Magic moved to the Amway Center the next season, then proceeded to lose in the first round for two straight years to the Hawks and the Indiana Pacers, respectively.
-After the 2011–12 season Stan Van Gundy was fired, and in a blockbuster offseason trade, Howard was traded to the Lakers, which he spent one season with the Lakers and later move to Houston Rockets.
-However, the team failed to reach NBA Finals due to the rise of the Golden State Warriors.
-Thus, Howard return to the Eastern Conference teams after signing with Atlanta Hawks.
+However, the Magic would lose to the Boston Celtics in six games of the Eastern Conference finals, marking the final games that were held at Amway Arena.
+The Magic moved to the Amway Center during the 2010–11 season, and then proceeded to lose in the first round for two straight years to the Hawks and the Indiana Pacers, respectively.
+After the 2011–12 season, Stan Van Gundy was fired, and in a blockbuster offseason trade, Howard was traded to the Lakers, which he spent one season with them and later moved onto the Houston Rockets in 2013.
+However, the team failed to reach NBA Finals due to the rise of the upstart Golden State Warriors.
+Thus, Howard returned to the Eastern Conference teams after signing with Atlanta Hawks in 2016.
+Howard returned to the Lakers in 2019 where he had his moment of glory, winning a championship in 2020.

+To date, this is the most recent NBA Finals appearance for the Magic.